fkr4eng/stafo/data/V0/formalized_statements_v0.md

     - formalized premise:
         - 'system1' does not have the property 'hat stationären Endwert'
     - formalized assertion:
-        - 'system1' is an instance of 'integrierend wirkende Strecke'
+        - 'system1' is a secondary instance of 'integrierend wirkende Strecke'

 - // snippet(90)